 Lockers are located in the basement of the Mary Dooley College Center.
 Students must provide their own locks.

-The staff at the Career and Experiential Learning Center can help students identify internship sites, additional community service locations, summer employment opportunities, and future professional employment opportunities.
-The center director can help students identify and clarify their short- and long-term goals, qualities, skills, knowledge, talents, and abilities, and explain how to apply these qualifications in hands-on learning experiences.
-Individual appointments can be arranged by contacting email@example.com, or calling extension 2272 or 413-265-2272.
+The Career Center provides resources and programs to support your career exploration.
+Assistance may include: finding internships; looking for part-time and full-time employment; preparing for graduate school; internship sites, to future professional employment opportunities.
+The center director can help you identify and clarify your short- and long-term goals, qualities, skills, knowledge, talents, and abilities, and guide you in applying these qualifications in hands-on learning experiences.
+Individual appointments can be arranged by contacting Nancy Davis, Director of Career Development at email@example.com, or calling extension 2272 or 413-265-2272.

 The commuter council was formed by commuter students to provide them with a forum for addressing issues relevant to their unique concerns.
 All commuters are encouraged to participate in the commuter council, which can provide networking opportunities and a sense of belonging to the greater campus community.

 We are a private Catholic coeducational liberal arts college founded in 1928 by the Sisters of St. Joseph of Springfield, Massachusetts.
 Elms College is located in Chicopee, Massachusetts, and grants associate's, bachelor's, master's, and doctoral degrees.